Nkosinathi-Bonga-James-Mncube/Practice_projects/100_days_of_code_python/README.md

 - Practicing python with a  few projects in this course
 - Link to [Udemy course]

-# What was covered
-- OOP
-- Using Turtle
-- Using Tkinter
-- Panda dataframe
-- Dictionary Comprehension and List Comprehension

 # List of projects
 | Project Name        | Day          |
 | ------------- |:-------------:|